-Fibonacci Retracement Trading Strategy
+Fibonacci Retracement Strategy

 How to Use Fibonacci Retracement

-Create a Strategy Using Fibonacci Retracements
+Creating a Strategy Using Fibonacci Retracements

-A good number of currency traders believe that to be able to identify price correlations via the use of support and resistance zones, Fibonacci retracement levels should be deployed.
+A good number of currency traders believe that to be able to identify price correlations with the use of support and resistance zones, Fibonacci retracement levels should be deployed.
 The ratios are based on mathematical models of the Fibonacci sequence, one that is used to speculate the degree of connections in typical market waves.
 There are a couple of well-known technical indicators that can be applied alongside Fibonacci levels (i.e. momentum oscillators, moving averages, candlestick patterns, trendlines and volume.)

-Another Forex retracement strategy is entering long positions around the 50% level, while stop loss order is entered somewhat below the 61.8% level.
+Another strategy is entering long positions around the 50% level, while stop loss order is entered somewhat below the 61.8% level.
 It is possible to also deploy Fibonacci levels when placing a short order around the peak of a large move, using the Fibonacci retracement levels as take-profit marks.

 The market moves in waves and Fibonacci levels will often mark the reversal points.
 Combining Fibonacci Retracements with other indicators and strategies will allow you to grow your trading confidence and winning percentage.